-The Doctor of Nursing Practice Population Health (DNP PH) is a practice-focused degree that is designed to educate advanced practice nurses to provide direct care to individual patients; manage care for individuals, families, groups and populations; serve as administrators in health care organizations; engage as faculty in nursing programs; develop and implement health policy; and translate research into expert practice.
+The Doctor of Nursing Practice Advanced Population Health (DNP APH) is a practice-focused degree that is designed to educate advanced practice nurses to provide direct care to individual patients; manage care for individuals, families, groups and populations; serve as administrators in health care organizations; engage as faculty in nursing programs; develop and implement health policy; and translate research into expert practice.

 Student Learning Outcomes:

 The DNP is a new program offered through Washington State University.
 Presently in the masters in nursing program, 15-20 teaching assistantships per semester are available.
 HRSA scholarships to qualified disadvantaged full-time students, HRSA Advanced Nursing Education Traineeships, HRSA Nurse Faculty Loan Funds and College of Nursing scholarships are available for application.

 The Population Health DNP graduate has the skills and competencies to work effectively in regional/systems level leadership for health care organizations or in the faculty/ administrative role (e.g. faculty/director for ADN program) in nursing education.

 Eddy, Linda Lee, Ph.D.

 Fincham, Sarah J, D.N.P.

 The role and contributions of the nurse practitioner in health care